Skilled Nursing and Rehabilitation Centers

 According to statistics from Genworth.com, in 2015, the national monthly cost averaged from $6,692 for a semi-private room to $7,604 for a private room.
 Depending on the state, costs differ based on various factors.
 Costs are covered by Medicare, Medicaid and private funding.

-Nursing homes provide 24-hour supervised care with mental and health management, activities, meals and support for residents.
+Skilled nursing and rehabilitation centers provide 24-hour supervised care with mental and health management, activities, meals and support for residents.
 These convalescent care facilities generally have a physician or nurse onsite at all times and often have therapists and a social worker to accommodate their residents' needs.

-Standard services offered at nursing homes include:
+Standard services offered at skilled nursing and rehabilitation centers include:

 - Private and semi-private rooms